 The spacious backyard with a patio and a detached garage.

 8. Tudor Home in Roscoe Village Featuring Elegant Coffered Ceilings

 This tall house has a facade of two sections.
 The right portion has the main door made of wood surrounded by a rock finish with beige stairs flanked with black iron railing.
 The left portion has an A-frame roof and white walls that has the same rock finish on the lower part all the way to the small garden by the basement windows.

 This interior has a vibrant wall-mounted painting of a countryside field that stands out against the light gray walls and brilliant white coffered ceiling that is brightened by the abundant natural light coming in from the tall windows behind the pair of cushioned chairs that matches with the beige patterned area rug.

 9. Transitional Architecture Blends with Laid-back Canyon Lifestyle

-This is a beutiful interior of a great room that contains the living room and the kitchen both with glass walls on the far end leading to the backyard pool.
-The modern fireplace in the living room is inlaid with black materials that contrasts the white walls and and large ceiling mirrored by a large white area rug marking the living room’s area.
+This is a beautiful interior of a great room that contains the living room and the kitchen both with glass walls on the far end leading to the backyard pool.
+The modern fireplace in the living room is inlaid with black materials that contrast the white walls and large ceiling mirrored by a large white area rug marking the living room’s area.

 10. Detached 3-Story Single Family Home in Blaine/Southport Corridor

-This three-story house looks has brick walls paired with concrete framed windows and a flat roof with the same same concrete ledge as the windows.
+This three-story house look has brick walls paired with concrete-framed windows and a flat roof with the same concrete ledge as the windows.
 There is an arched entryway flanked with dark lamps that match the black iron fence surrounding the property.

 This is a bright and airy interior with a high white ceiling with a crystal chandelier in the middle that matches with the wall lamps mounted on the pink wall above the white mantle of the white fireplace The gray cushioned sofa set and hardwood flooring are brightened by the tall windows with golden curtains.